fassko/fassko.github.io/Content/blog/solidity-erc-721.md

 * virtual collectibles;
 * digital assets in games;
 * ownership rights, for instance, to a real estate;
-* tickets that have a unique data like seating place;
+* tickets that have unique data like seating place;
 * negative loan like a mortgage.

 NFTs are like humans - there are no two people the same.

 ## The ERC-721?

-To represent an NFT Ethereum foundation has standardized it with an ERC-721 token standard.
+To represent an NFT, the Ethereum foundation has implemented it with an ERC-721 token standard.
 This standard describes a table of who owns what.
-A standardized approach helps crypto wallets, brokers, and auctions to work with NFTs on Ethereum and other EVM  blockchains.
+The standardized approach helps crypto wallets, brokers, and auctions to work with NFTs on Ethereum and other EVM  blockchains.
 The ERC-721 standard was launched in 2017 and authored by William Entriken, Dieter Shirley, Jacob Evans, and Nastassia Sachs.
 I met William Entriken at one of the NFT conferences.

 ### Functions